 How it works

-Whether you’re giving the course remotely or on-site, this online training tool is based on a blended learning approach, with digitally-delivered content as well as face-to-face practice time.
+Whether you’re facilitating the course remotely or in-person, this online training tool is based on a blended learning approach, with digitally-delivered content as well as face-to-face practice time.
 The digital course replaces the traditional hard-copy flipcharts, and guides.
 It includes links to pre- and post-knowledge tests, delivers knowledge-based content, allows for skills training, and enables peers to participate in hands-on practice and group discussions.
 Each section of the course ends with a set of reflection questions to encourage the learnings from the course to be applied in clinical care.

 While this course is digital and can be offered remotely, it still focuses on hands-on practice.
 Before the participants begin, the facilitator either uses their camera or a video to demonstrate the procedure and skills to the participants.
 The participants will then apply what they have learned under close supervision by the remote facilitator.
 Participants work in pairs to discuss as they practice.